- Log in

 Author: The Greenpower Team

-In celebration of International Day of Women and Girls in Science 2020, we spoke to Greenpower trustee Nash Vracas.
+In celebration of International Women's Day, we spoke to Greenpower trustee Nash Vracas.
 Not only did she start out as a Greenpower participant, but she is now an aerodynamicist because of the introduction to her career path doing the Greenpower Challenge.
 We are thrilled to have her as a part of the team!

 How long have you been involved in the Greenpower challenge?